ethereum/execution-specs/docs/01_state_transition_tutorial.md

 [`TestAddress`](https://github.com/ethereum/execution-spec-tests/blob/main/src/ethereum_test_tools/common/constants.py#L8) is an address for which the test runner has the private key.
 This means that the test runner can issue a transaction as that contract.
-Of course, this contract also needs a balance to be able to issue transactions.
+Of course, this address also needs a balance to be able to issue transactions.

 ```python